Топ-100

 Why was the First Piano Concert performed abroad for the first time?

-Because his friend and mentor, the founder of Moscow Conservatory, the great and formidable composer Nikolai Rubinstein, whom Tchaikovsky wanted to dedicate a concert to, criticized him and refused to play that music.
+Because his friend and mentor, the founder of Moscow Conservatory, the great and formidable composer Nikolai Rubinstein, to whom Tchaikovsky wanted to dedicate a concert, criticized him and refused to play that music.
 Although later he became

 Tchaikovsky's main promoter.